MinnPost/object-sync-for-salesforce/README.md

 3. Find out what kind of operation Salesforce needs - delete, upsert, create, or update - and format the WordPress data accordingly.
 4. Send the data - mapped according to the fieldmap - to the `salesforce` class for sending to the Salesforce REST API.
 5. Call the `schedule` class, and send the data to it, if the fieldmap is asynchronous.

+### Salesforce Pull (salesforce_pull)

+Pull Salesforce data into WordPress according to the mapping settings.
+This is always asynchronous, and depends on the schedule settings.

+1. When scheduled event runs, check for updated and deleted Salesforce records that are part of mapped objects in the `salesforce_mapping` class.
+2. Get any data that matches the criteria and send it to the `schedule` class.
+3. When the scheduled event runs again, process the data based on what kind of operation WordPress needs - delete, upsert, create, or update - and format the Salesforce data accordingly.
+4. Send the data - mapped according to the fieldmap - to the `wordpress` class for working with the core WordPress CRUD methods.

 ### Admin (admin)